Mixed Games Review

 One interesting point that Jake starts within the video on frequencies deals with opens and how opening many hands in Omaha 8 is generally not a good idea because people are more likely to 3-bet and defend against your opens.

-There are two videos also dealing with the play from the blinds.
-In Omaha 8, facing a single bet and closing the action in big blinds, we should be defending a wide range of hands (around 90%).
+Two videos also deal with the play from the blinds.
+In Omaha 8, facing a single bet and closing the action in big blinds, we should defend a wide range of hands (around 90%).

 omaha hi-lo preflop